yearn/yearn-devdocs/docs/developers/v2/yswaps.md

 - This contract has the `enabled trades` that each strategy can make.
 Enabled trades are just a list of possible swaps that a strategy can make.
 So it only contains three variables: `strategyAddress`, `tokenIn`, `tokenOut`.
 We have these enabled trades to know which swaps can/should be made with each strategy.

-- This contract is also in changer of making the trades.
+- This contract is also in changer of verifying the trades.
 To do that it will use the different `execute` methods in it and call the `swapper contracts` that needs to use.
 Remember that `swappers` are the contracts responsible to making the actual swap.

 - When we execute the swap its important to point out that this  takes care of: `transfering tokenIn from strat to swapper`, `make final the check if the amount received > minAmountOut`.